alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 #### personalisation (required)

-The personalisation argument always contains the following required parameters for the letter recipient’s address:
+The personalisation argument always contains the following parameters for the letter recipient’s address:

 - `address_line_1`
 - `address_line_2`
+– `address_line_3`
+– `address_line_4`
+– `address_line_5`
+– `address_line_6`
+– `address_line_7`

+The address must have at least 3 lines.

-- `postcode` (this needs to be a real UK postcode)
+The last line needs to be a real UK postcode or the name of a country outside the UK.

+Notify checks for international addresses and will automatically charge you the correct postage.

+The `postcode` personalisation argument has been replaced.
+If your template still uses `postcode`, Notify will treat it as the last line of the address.

 Any other placeholder fields included in the letter template also count as required parameters.
 You need to provide their values in a dictionary with key value pairs.
 For example: